looeee/discoverthreejs-site/markdown/book/first-steps/transformations.md

 ### Working with Matrices Directly

 Hopefully, this brief introduction has taken away some of the mystery of how matrices work.
 They are not as complicated as they look, rather, they are just a compact way of storing lots of numbers.
 However, keeping all those numbers in mind takes some practice, and doing calculations involving matrices by hand is tedious.
 Fortunately, three.js comes with many functions that allow us to work with matrices with ease.
-There are obvious functions like add, multiply, subtract, as well as functions to set and get the translation, rotation, or scale components of a matrix, and many more besides.
+There are obvious functions like add, multiply, subtract, as well as functions to set and get the translation, rotation, or scale components of a matrix, and many others.

 Working with the matrix directly, rather than setting `.position`, `.rotation`, and `.scale` separately is almost never _required_, but it does allow for powerful manipulations of an object's transform.
 Think of it like a superpower that you'll unlock once you level up your three.js skills enough.